kairos-io/kairos/docs/src/pages/sdk/development.md

 To add a flavor is enough to create a Dockerfile corresponding to the flavor, and check if any specific setting is required for it in the `+framework` target.

+Generally to add a flavor the image needs to have installed:

+- An init system (systemd or openRC are supported)
+- Kernel
+- GRUB
+- rsync

+If you are building a flavor without Earthly, be sure to consume the packages from our repository to convert it to a Kairos-based version

 ## New controllers

 Kairos-io adopts [operator-sdk](https://github.com/operator-framework/operator-sdk).